 Just like you would create a plan for your fundraising efforts, you should also create a plan for donor recognition.
 When you are making this plan, you should:

 - Identify metrics to track donor engagement.
 You will use these metrics to evaluate and improve your donor recognition strategies.

 - Determine why donors continue to support your nonprofit.
-After you have determined why donors choose to support your nonprofit, you’ll be able to adjust your strategies to maximize donor satisfaction.
-For example, if certain donors support you because they firmly believe in your cause, be sure to regularly specify how your nonprofit is working towards that cause in your communications.
+After you’ve determined why donors choose to support your nonprofit, you’ll be able to adjust your strategies to maximize donor satisfaction.
+For example, if certain donors support you because they firmly believe in your cause, be sure to regularly specify how your nonprofit is working towards that cause in your donor communications.

 - Set SMART goals.
 Your goals should be specific, measurable, achievable, relevant, and time-bound.
 This will give you a good idea of how feasible they are and the work you’ll need to put in to achieve them.

 - Use donor segmentation to create personas.
 By segmenting your existing donors, you’ll be able to create personas of your supporters based on the data you’ve collected.
 This will allow you to create more targeted messages.

 - Create recognition tiers.
 Although you should show appreciation to all your donors, they will make gifts of varying amounts and therefore require different levels of recognition.
 For example, a major donor may feel unvalued if you only send them a thank-you email, whereas a smaller one-time donor may feel uncomfortable with a public social media shoutout.